 'Kia kitea te reo, kia rongohia te reo, kia kōrerohia te reo, kia Māori te reo'

-2019 seen the release of the album WAKA accompanied with four music videos and again nominated finalists for four awards at the Waiata Maori Music Awards 2019.
+2019 seen the release of the 9 song album WAKA accompanied with four music videos and again nominated finalists for five awards at the Waiata Maori Music Awards 2019.

-2020 has seen the release of the new waiata and video for Matariki Tau Hou which will feature on the new album MARAE dropping this July.
+2020 has seen the release of the new waiata and video for Matariki Tau Hou which featured on the award winning album MARAE, picking up best reo album.

 2021 the waka continues with the video release of Atua Māori followed the fourth studio album AWA that features live peformances from the archives.